mhafeez13666/interview/README.md

 # Some coding Interview questions
-Code for some Interview questions.
-I didn't sign any NDA or something that I shouldn't share these.
+Thes are some coding questions asked in "Engineering/Senior Engineering" manager Interview rounds, so if you are a SDE-III or someone then these are not for you.
+Also, I didn't sign any NDA or something that I shouldn't share these.

 ### Q1: Given an array of integers, find out if the numbers are in a pyramid fashion.
 That is, the sorting is ascending and then descends after that.